 The maximum class size is 27.
 The Vanguard School uses achievement level grouping for Reading, Math, and Spelling in Grades K-6, limiting class size to no more than 10 to ensure students are receiving the individual attention they need to succeed.

 There is an aide in each K-6 classroom to help the teacher in all aspects of education delivery.
 This, along with class size restrictions, will maximize the attention available for the individual learning needs of each student.

 Upon enrolling at The Vanguard School, each student takes a standardized test to establish an achievement baseline.
 Each spring thereafter, the student takes another standardized test to monitor his or her academic progress.

 At the end of the 1st quarter of every school year, teachers meet with each student's parents.
 Conferences will help inform the teacher of any special needs the student may have or areas that need extra work.
 This school challenges all children to perform up to the limits of their abilities, regardless of their gifts or talents.
 Teachers also welcome parent communication whether it be conferences or via email.

 Length of the School Year:

-The school year of the Academy is two weeks longer than the calendar published by Cheyenne Mountain School District 12.
-CMCA’s central mission is to maximize the academic achievement of each student.
+The typical school year is two weeks longer than the calendar published by Cheyenne Mountain School District 12.
+The Vanguard School's central mission is to maximize the academic achievement of each student.
 This extra class time will further this goal.
 Click here to access our Calendar page, which includes a printable calendar for the current school year.

 The students are offered a variety of after-school activities throughout the school year to complement their academic studies as resources and interest dictate.
 These activities will be offered by parents, teachers and members of the community willing to share special skills and expertise.